-• Management believes that the values of Tordillo exploration and the Catedral/Rino and Cal Norte limestone deposits are not reflected in the Company's market capitalization.
+Management believes that the values of the exploration of Tordillo and the Catedral/Rino and Cal Norte limestone deposits are not reflected in the Company's market capitalization.
 The Company will continue its effort to enhance the underlying values of its assets.